MohitGoel92/Marketing-Adverts-Optimisation/README.md

 In the python file attached, we will compare the results of the total_reward between the random model and the UCB model.
 In summary, if we were to randomly assign an advert for the viewer, we observe the total_reward being approximately between 1,200 and 1,300.
 However, if we use the UCB model we observe the total_reward to be 2,178.
 Therefore the UCB algortihm has increased the total_reward by approximately 1,000.
 This means 1,000 more viewers clicked the advert for the SUV, resulting in a higher number of possible sales.

+**Note**

+The UCB algorithm is deterministic, therefore there is no randomness in the algorithm itself.

+## Thompson Sampling